NormaH/Getting-and-Cleaning-Data-Project/README.md

- Code Book
 Original Data
-The datasets used in this project came from an accelerometer and a gyroscope 3-axial raw signals captured by Samsung Galaxy S Smartphone; data was processed using applicable signal processing technologies and methods to measurement vector consisting of 561 features  (“attributes”) as described by  Reyes-Ortiz, Anguita, Ghio, Oneto and Parra in its project  “Human Activity Recognition Using Smartphones Data Set “
+The datasets used for this project came from an accelerometer and a gyroscope 3-axial raw signals captured by Samsung Galaxy S Smartphone.
+Data was processed using applicable signal processing technologies and methods to measurement vector consisting of 561 features  (“attributes”) as described by  Reyes-Ortiz, Anguita, Ghio, Oneto and Parra in its source of data project  “Human Activity Recognition Using Smartphones Data Set “
-.
 Subject Identification Fields
 •	Variable 1: subject Individual information from  the sample of 30 subjects submitted to the study .
 The "subject" refers to the participant's Identification (ID).
 •	Variable 2: activity:  Refers to the label of the activity performed when the corresponding measurements were taken.